 What to expect at your vaccination appointment:

 You will receive a vaccination card or printout that tells you what COVID-19 vaccine you received, the date you received it, and where you received it.

 You should receive a paper or electronic version of a fact sheet that tells you more about the specific COVID-19 vaccine you are being offered.
 Each authorized COVID-19 vaccine has its own fact sheet that contains information to help you understand the risks and benefits of receiving that specific vaccine.

 You should stay at the place where you got vaccinated for 15-30 minutes after you get the vaccine to make sure you do not have an allergic reaction that needs medical attention.

 It’s normal to have mild to moderate side effects a few days after getting a vaccine.

-You should get two doses of the vaccine unless a healthcare provider or your doctor tells you to not get it.
+You should get all eligible doses of the vaccine unless a healthcare provider or your doctor tells you to not get it.

 It takes time for your body to build immunity and protection after any vaccination.

 If you are concerned about a medical condition and getting your COVID vaccine, please talk with your medical provider.